prettier/prettier/docs/vim.md

 ## Running manually

-### Running Prettier manually in Vim

-If you need a little more control over when prettier is run, you can create a custom key binding.
+If you want something really bare-bones, you can create a custom key binding.
 In this example, `gp` (mnemonic: "get pretty") is used to run prettier (with options) in the currently active buffer:

 ```
-nnoremap gp :silent %!prettier --stdin --trailing-comma all --single-quote<CR>
+nnoremap gp :silent %!prettier --stdin --stdin-filepath % --trailing-comma all --single-quote<CR>
 ```

+Note that if there's a syntax error in your code, the whole buffer will be replaced with an error message.
+You'll need to press `u` to get your code back.

+Another disadvantage of this approach is that the cursor position won't be preserved.